sitaocheng/sitaocheng.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Computer Science, Nanjing University, advised by Professor Yuzhong Qu, 2024
-* B.S. in Software Engineering, University of Electronic Science and Technology of China, advised by Professor Yi Ding, 2021
+* B.E. in Software Engineering, University of Electronic Science and Technology of China, advised by Professor Yi Ding, 2021

 Work experience
 ======